AQUARIUM LIGHTING INFORMATION GUIDE | Reef Planted | PAR PUR/PAS

 In fact these lamps were even a good choice for many aquariums such as 60 gallons and larger since each fixture can be linked together forming a larger fixture.

 The Aquarium above is a planted 10 gallon with two 11 Watt T2 fixtures

 One negative with the first generation T2 as compared to the older T5 is that there are not the selection/variety, however as noted in the previous paragraph, blue/actinic T2 lights are now available to the hobby.

-However both these before mentioned lighting systems are a bit pricey in my opinion for the "light out" for the price paid.
+However both these before mentioned lighting systems are a bit pricey in my opinion for the "light output" for the price paid.
 As well the electronic ballasts contained in not just these, but ALL these VHO styles of CFL light fixtures (Current USA, JBJ, etc.) tend to have a short life span of under 3-5 years in my experience.
 When the ballasts go out, generally the replacement cost is the same as a new fixture.

 This stands for "Power Compact" or "Compact Fluorescent Lamp (light)".
 These bulbs come in straight pin arrangements, square pin arrangements, and the self ballasted standard incandescent fixture "screw in" type.
-These bulbs are similar to T-5s and have about the same lumen per watt output (generally around 60 lumens per watt).
+These bulbs are similar to T-5s and have about the same lumen per watt output (generally around 60-70 lumens per watt).

 See the picture to the left as an example, please click to enlarge

 These self ballasted high PAR lamps are inexpensive and make it easy for even an aquarist on a budget (even a freshwater fish only tank) to provide the best possible lighting within a budget!